stephanierudolph/CS-330-PLP/Data Types and Naming Conventions.md

 `var anotherArray: Array<Any> = ["red", 20.5, true, 5] //variable type needs to be explicitly declared because Array has multiple different types of data`

 `var _grades = [90, 88, 60, 74] //variable type does not need to be explicitly typed because Swift can imply the Array takes integers`

+## Reserved words
+### These words cannot be used as variable names in Swift.
+Any, as, associatedtype, break, case, catch, class, continue, default, defer, deinit, do, else, enum, extension, false, fileprivate, for, func, guard, import, if, in, init, internal, is, let, nil, open, operator, private, precendencegroup, protocol, public, repeat, rethrows, return static, self, Self, struct, subscript, super, switch, throw, throws, true, try, typealias, var, where, while